Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 You can also meet other artists online, visiting art blogs, leaving comments, signing up for their newsletters.

 Sometimes an online relationship can grow into real artistic mutual support, especially if you find someone with whom you have a lot in common, artistically and/or personally.

-When I am looking for ideas, I go to my local library and check out the shelf of the non-fiction in the 700 range.
-All the stuff about art is there.
+When I am looking for ideas, I go to my local library and check out the non-fiction shelf in the 700 range.
+All of the books about art are there.

-I always find some inspiring book to check out.
+I always find some inspiring books to check out.

 Find the books that may teach you new techniques, or inspire you to create something new.
 Reading a book is like taking a class, you can learn so much, and you can get lots of new ideas.

 There are several online websites that have monthly or weekly art challenges.
 This is particularly true for painting and drawing.